Headquarters

 Among the results

-- MEOPAR’s Modular Ocean Research Infrastructure Initial Development and Demonstration (MORI IDD) project is an ambitious multi-sector partnership that will address Canada’s ocean-going research vessel capacity crisis.
-An alternative pathway to support sophisticated vessel-based ocean research, this concept will potentially be more flexible, economical, and scalable than construction or purchase of a new fleet of specialized research vessels.
+• MEOPAR’s Modular Ocean Research Infrastructure Initial Development and Demonstration (MORI IDD) project is an ambitious multi-sector partnership that is addressing Canada’s ocean-going research vessel capacity crisis.
+It is an alternative pathway to support sophisticated vessel-based ocean research, this concept is more flexible, economical, and scalable than construction or purchase of a new fleet of specialized research vessels.
 MORI is an interoperable, modular system of self-contained transportable laboratories and other research infrastructure that can be deployed in different combinations, on a diverse array of non-specialized vessels with minimal customization.